 Tell Me About These Apricot Cream Cheese Cookies

 - Texture: Have you ever tried lemon ricotta cookies before?
 These apricot cream cheese thumbprint cookies have a similar melt-in-your-mouth texture with the bonus of a jammy filling.
-In fact, if cream cheese pound cake was a cookie, it’d be this.
+Cream cheese makes the dough extra soft and creamy, which I love in so many cookie recipes, like maple walnut tassies and cream cheese sugar cookies.
 The almonds add a little crunch, so if you crave a little texture contrast, don’t skip them.

 - Flavor: When I first tested this recipe, I kept the cookie dough plain.
 It’s sweet with a little tang, but benefits from extra flavor.
 In another test batch, I added lemon zest for a fresh zing and almond extract, both of which pair beautifully with the apricot center.
 If you enjoy soft and fruity cookies, you’ll enjoy biting into these!

 - Time: Set aside enough time to chill the cookie dough.
 We use enough cream cheese in the dough to make a uniquely tender cookie, but it also creates a very sticky creamy dough.
-This dough needs time in the refrigerator to thicken properly before shaping and baking.
-As you wait—and if you need more cookies—bake some no chill cookies like these crunchy crisp lace cookies or shortbread cookies.
+This dough needs time in the refrigerator to thicken properly.
+As you waitโand if you need more cookiesโbake some no chill cookies like these crunchy crisp lace cookies or shortbread cookies.

 Overview: How to Make Cream Cheese Apricot Cookies